-Discovery meets in UC 201 And will begin Tuesday, July 9.
+Discovery begins Tuesday, July 8.

 According to UMBC regulations, CHEM 101 may not be repeated if CHEM 102 is taken for a grade.
 Since CHEM 102 is a prerequisite for CHEM 351, it cannot be repeated if CHEM 351 has already been taken for a grade.
 CHEM 101 with a grade of 'C' or better is a prerequisite for Chemistry 102.
-If you do not met one or more of the above requirements, it is
+If you do not met one or more of the above requirements, it is highly recommended that you drop this course.
+Transcripts will be checked and violators will receive a grade of "F".
+This is your warning.